Alive unto God

 A Sermon on Romans 6:5-8Read more

 What fear should the Christian have?
 In what ways ought the believer be gripped with worry or anxiety?
 Unruly fears, anxieties, and worries lead the believer to spiritual depression.
 This need not be.
-In this sermon on Romans 6:5-8, Dr. Martyn Lloyd-Jones declares the believers’ sure hope: we are raised with Christ.
+In this sermon on Romans 6:5–8 titled “Alive Unto God,” Dr. Martyn Lloyd-Jones declares the believer’s sure hope: they are raised with Christ.
 What one believes must be driven by facts.
 The fact is that Jesus was raised from the dead, and all who have died with Him have the confidence that they are raised with Him.
-In the face of our own temptations, these facts lead the Christian to an unshakable certainty: death has no power over us.
-As the believer is dead to sin, and alive to Christ, Dr. Lloyd-Jones explains that our future is absolutely certain.
-We cannot continue in sin, and will never again submit to the slavery of sin and death.
+In the face of temptations, these facts lead the Christian to an unshakable certainty: death has no power over them.
+As the believer is dead to sin and alive to Christ, Dr. Lloyd-Jones explains that their future is absolutely certain.
+They cannot continue in sin, and will never again submit to the slavery of sin and death.
 Worry, fear, and anxiety are wrapped up in death.
 Death is rooted in sin.
 If Jesus has dealt with sin, He’s dealt with death.
 If death is no more, everything changes.
-Listen as Dr. Lloyd-Jones leads us to the truth that calms our fear: Christ has been raised from the dead, and your life is hid in Christ with God.
+Listen as Dr. Lloyd-Jones leads to the truth that calms all fear: Christ has been raised from the dead, and the Christian life is hid in Christ with God.

 Additional Scripture Translations

 5For if we have become united with Him in the likeness of His death, certainly we shall also be in the likeness of His resurrection, 6knowing this, that our old self was crucified with Him, in order that our body of sin might be done away with, so that we would no longer be slaves to sin; 7for the one who has died is freed from sin.

 8Now if we have died with Christ, we believe that we shall also live with Him,